Enhanced help and support experience, increasing engagement with FAQs and articles.

 Guiding principles

-As lead UX Designer, when creating solutions to the problem at hand, I approached the design iteration phase with three design principles.
+To guide the redesign, I approached the design iteration phase with three design principles.
 Therefore, providing a basis rationale and strategy behind my design decisions.

 Low-fidelity wireframes.